projectacrn/acrn-hypervisor/doc/tutorials/run_kata_containers.rst

 ###################################

 This tutorial describes how to install, configure, and run `Kata Containers
-<https://katacontainers.io/>`_ on the ACRN Service VM.
+<https://katacontainers.io/>`_ on the Ubuntu based Service VM with the ACRN
+hypervisor.
 In this configuration,
 Kata Containers leverage the ACRN hypervisor instead of QEMU which is used by default.
 Refer to the `Kata Containers with ACRN
 <https://drive.google.com/file/d/1ZrqM5ouWUJA0FeIWhU_aitEJe8781rpe/view?usp=sharing>`_